 - Implement Dashboard Process

-The process beings with determining the objectives your dashboard will help you achieve.
-Most dashboards focus on providing fact-based information to help product managers make decisions about the effectiveness of initiatives, the quality of outputs, and the priorities of resource allocation and focus.
-There is a tendency for product managers to gather and assess data points that are ‘nice-to-know’ versus ‘have-to-know’.
-Since product management is a cross-organizational coordination point, product managers have an interest in learning as much as they can about marketing, sales, development, customer service, professional services, and finance/administration.
-While this knowledge may be helpful, it is the responsibility of the leaders of these areas to determine what metrics should be tracked and how they are tracked.
+The process beings with determining the objectives your dashboard will achieve.
+There is a tendency for product managers to gather and assess data points that are ‘nice-to-know versus ‘have-to-know’.
 Product managers should clearly define dashboard objectives that directly relate to their sphere of responsibility and resist the temptation to expand their focus across the entire organization.

 The next step is to select and define the metrics that will be included in the dashboard.
 This post provides examples of 25 metrics that product managers could consider for their dashboards.
 The selection of metrics should be based on the needs and market conditions product managers face.
-The needs of a product manager in a SaaS startup offering a B2C solution are radically different than a product manager for a mature B2B solution provider that focuses on enterprise customers targeting a specific vertical market.
+The needs of a product manager in a SaaS startup are radically different than those for for a mature B2B solution provider

 Once the candidate metrics have been identified, the next step is to define how the metrics will be calculated.
 For example, Customer Acquisition Cost (CAC) can be calculated differently for a B2C firm relying on Google Ads as the primary source of leads versus a B2B focused solution for enterprise customers.
-Metric formulas need to be customized to meet the needs of a product manager’s specific situation.
-Additionally, the consumers of the metric information need to have a consensus on the metric formula.
+The consumers of metric information need to agree on the metric formula.
 If the head of marketing does not approve of the formula for CAC, the effectiveness and utility of the metric will be extremely limited.

-Once the objectives, metrics, and formulas have been established, the next step is to develop the technology to gather and present dashboard information.
-Each functional department like marketing, sales, customer service, development, and finance have core systems in place to help manage their functions that produce metric information such as Salesforce.com, Google Analytics, Jira, or ZenDesk.
-Most organizations have some type of analytics or business intelligence solutions already in place that can be used to pull data and metrics from these operational systems to fuel a product management dashboard.
-Alternatively free solutions, such as Google Data Studio, have built in data connectors that when coupled with Google Sheets, can produce an effective dashboard quickly and inexpensively.
+The next step is to develop the technology to gather and present dashboard information.
+Each functional department like marketing, sales, customer service, development, and finance has core systems in place to produce metric information Most organizations have some type of analytics or business intelligence solutions already in place that can be used to pull data and metrics from these operational systems to fuel a product management dashboard.
+Alternatively, free solutions, such as Google Data Studio, have built-in data connectors that when coupled with Google Sheets, can produce an effective dashboard quickly and inexpensively.

 The time and cost of assembling and analyzing metric information cannot outweigh the benefit of having the information.
 If it takes more than two hours a week to assemble and interpret metric information, product managers should go back and reassess the objectives and technology used to create and populate their dashboard

-Once the dashboard is established, product managers should implement a closed loop process to assess and evolve the dashboard.
+Product managers should implement a closed-loop process to assess and evolve the dashboard.
 The dashboard should be incorporated into regular product management reporting.
 Processes should be adjusted to take actions based on dashboard results.
-On a quarterly basis the dashboard itself should be assessed to ensure that the metrics being gathered are accurate and relevant.
+On a quarterly basis, the dashboard itself should be assessed to ensure that the metrics being gathered are accurate and relevant.
 If the cost to obtain a metric outweighs the benefits it brings, it should be eliminated from the dashboard.